Alison is a freelance writer on health, nutrition, skincare, and pets, especially cats and dogs.

 Ear Mite Treatment Methods

-- These are often less effective than prescription medications
+- They are often less effective than prescription medications,

-- They often require treatment over a longer time period
+- They often require treatment over a longer time period, and

 How Topical Medications Work